DirecTV: Access card history

 DirecTV transmits programming with encryption to mitigate signal piracy.
-The receiver (also known as an IRD, or "integrated receiver-decoder") utilizes ISO/IEC 7816 smart cards which tell the receiver how to decrypt the programming for viewing.
+The receiver (also known as an IRD, or "integrated receiver-decoder") uses ISO/IEC 7816 smart cards which tell the receiver how to decrypt the programming for viewing.
 In a continuing effort to combat piracy, an access card generation is created approximately every two years, superseding the old set.
-DirecTV is now utilizing the fifth generation of access cards.
+DirecTV is now using the fifth generation of access cards.